CortexIntelligentAutomation/docs/content/en/docs/2023.3/Reference/Glossary/f-j.md

 An HTML entity is a piece of text that begins with an ampersand (i.e. `&`) and ends with a semicolon (i.e. `;`).
 Entities are frequently used to display reserved characters (which would otherwise be interpreted as HTML code), and invisible characters (like non-breaking spaces).
 You can also use them in place of other characters that are difficult to type with a standard keyboard.

 See [WHATWG][WHATWG entity list] for a full list of HTML4 and HTML5 Entities.

+### Human-in-the-Loop

+Human-in-the-Loop or HITL allows people to interact with automated systems and processes, affecting the direction and functionality of the automated systems or process.

 ## I